shortnamesalex/Alexsevka/README.md

 2. Find the latest prebuilt zip and download the file.
 3. Unzip the file and install the fonts on your system.

 The typeface comes in hinted and unhinted flavours.
-Choose one of your picking.
+WOFF2 is a question mark right now as it isn't compiling properly here.

 ## License & Credits